Censored Truncated Sequential Spectrum Sensing for Cognitive Radio Networks: Fixed Size Censoring Problem Formulation

-An energy detector is employed by each cognitive sensor which calculates the accumulated energy over $N$ observation samples.
+An energy detector is employed by each cognitive sensor which calculates the accumulated energy over $N$ observation samples. {Note that under our system model parameters, the energy detector is equivalent to the optimal LLR detector \cite{Kay}}.
 The received energy collected over the $N$ observation samples at the $j$-th radio is given by

 When the accumulated energy of the observation samples is calculated, a censoring policy is employed at each radio where the local decisions are sent to the FC only if they are deemed to be informative \cite{MPL3}.
 Censoring thresholds $\lambda_1$ and $\lambda_2$ are applied at each of the radios, where the range $\lambda_1<{\cal E}_{j}<\lambda_2$ is called the censoring region.
 At the $j$-th radio, the local censoring decision rule is given by